For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 Saving for a house is a big deal.
 I’ve purchased two houses in my life and every single time was scared out of my mind.
+It is a big decision with a lot of money involved.

 This is one of the reasons I recommend saving for your house for at least 6 months.
 6 months gives you plenty of time to research your location, save money for a down payment and learn the housing details you need.